-One of the most stressful situations a teacher may experience is an unruly and chaotic classroom.
+One of the most stressful situations a teacher may experience is an unruly and chaotic classroom, according to Education is Around.
 This stress may lead to burn out and the teacher may leave his/her job.
 It is also not to the benefit of the learner.

 Here are eight ways a teacher can bring calmness and a productive atmosphere to the classroom: